-3.2 Shareholder value implications of growth-promoting bonuses
+3.4 Shareholder value implications of growth-promoting bonuses

-Are growth-promoting bonuses awarded to bidder executives associated with lower share-holder returns for the bidder shareholders?
-Do target firm shareholders benefit in M&A deals where the bidder executives receive growth-promoting bonuses?
-Is value created or destroyed beyond what is transfered between the bidder and target shareholders?
+Are growth-promoting bonuses associated with lower shareholder returns for the acquiring firms' shareholders?
+Do target firm shareholders benefit from acquisitions where the acquirers' executives receive GPBs?
+Is value created or destroyed beyond what is transferred between the acquirer and target shareholders?
 We address these questions in turn in this section.

-First, we test whether executives who receive growth-promoting bonuses engage in M&A deals that benefit their shareholders.
-If these deals are merely the consequence of managers trying to meet their growth goals in their compensation contacts, it is possible that bidder shareholders wealth could be destroyed via these acquisitions.
-In Table 7, we run OLS regressions where the dependent variable is the acquirer returns around the announcement of the deal.
+First, we test whether executives who receive GPB contracts engage in M&A deals that benefit their shareholders.
+If these deals are merely the consequence of managers trying to meet their growth goals in their compensation contacts, it is possible that acquiring firms' shareholders wealth could be destroyed via these acquisitions.
+In Table 8, we run OLS regressions where the dependent variable is the acquirer returns around the announcement of the deal.
 In this analysis, we focus on the sample of all deals between 2007 and 2017 where the target is publicly traded.
 This results in 1271 observations.
-In addition to all the control variables included in our analysis in Table 3, we also include deal specific control variables such as the logarithm of the dollar value of the transaction, an indicator for cash deals, an indicator for mixed payment deals and an indicator for within-industry deals.
+In addition to all the control variables included in our analysis in Table 3, we also include deal-specific control variables such as the logarithm of the dollar value of the transaction, an indicator for cash deals, an indicator for mixed payment deals and an indicator for within-industry deals.